jjwithanr/obsidian_bible_study/docs/Old Testament/Genesis/Genesis1.md

 #### v.1
 >In the beginning God created the heavens and the earth.

+Verse 1 depicts an initial creation event.
+Verse 2 depicts that state of events immediately prior to the first creation day.
+Verse 3 shows God beginning to fashion the earth.
+There is a clear pattern unique to the seven creation days, marking them off as a separate process.
+Verses 1 and 2 are totally different.

+Long prior to the seven days of creation but after his initial act of creation (an indefininte period), God had created a heavenly council of divine beings, one of whom rebelled.
+The clear account of the Genesis account is that the universe is older than the earth, or at least older than life on earth.
+#theosu

 #### v.2
 >Now the earth was formless and empty, darkness was over the surface of the deep, and the Spirit of God was hovering over the waters.